gnugat/redaktilo/doc/01-tutorial.md

 ## The Editor

 The only class you'll be using when you use Redaktilo is the `Editor` class.
-This class contains all methods you need to open, navigate, edit and save files or text.
-The editor doesn't have any state, this allows you to use a single instance throughout the entire application while editing multiple different files.
+This class contains all methods you need to navigate and edit texts (it can also open and save files).
+The editor doesn't have any state, this allows you to use a single instance throughout the entire application while editing multiple different texts.

 ### Creating an Editor